 The instructors at Monash are provided through Aiki-Kai Australia, founded in 1965 by the late Seiichi Sugano Shihan who passed away in 2010.
 His senior students carry on his legacy in Australia and around the world.

 Aiki‑Kai Australia operates in all states and territories and runs classes throughout Melbourne and Australia.
-We strongly encourage students to train at other venues and attend special training events.
+We strongly encourage students to train at other venues as well as Monash Uni and attend special training events.
 For insurance purposes, we are required that all students are members of Aiki-Kai Australia.
 To help with this, we have arranged a special rate for full- or part-time students attending Monash University.
-This is $48 for six months.
-Classes at Monash count towards requirements for gradings, held four times a year in Victoria.
-Club members must arrange their own Aiki‑Kai Australia membership.
+Please see the Joining the Club page for more details.

-The instructors at Monash University have First Aid qualifications.
+All instructors at Monash University have current First Aid qualifications.

 What is Aikido?